 The Minnesota Legislature made another change to state election law in 2016 potentially impacting the process followed by voters casting an absentee ballot in-person.
 Local jurisdictions now have the option to offer voters a choice during the final seven days before Election Day when casting an absentee ballot.
 In-person voters can now be allowed to insert their ballots directly into a ballot tabulator, instead of sealing them into an envelope to be processed and tabulated later.
 This moves the voting process even closer to what occurs on Election Day for voters, and allows them an opportunity to see their ballots being tabulated and to receive notification by the tabulator of errors that may have been made on the ballot.

 To vote by mail, you need to submit an application for an absentee ballot.
-There is not an online application available for municipal elections.
-You can pick up an official absentee ballot application from the Minneapolis Elections & Voter Services office in Minneapolis City Hall or from Hennepin County Elections in the Hennepin County Government Center.
+You may request an absentee ballot online through the Office of the Secretary of State.
+You can also pick up an official absentee ballot application from the Minneapolis Elections & Voter Services office or from Hennepin County Elections in the Hennepin County Government Center.

 Absentee ballot requests should be returned to: